-Serviced centres, like Louisdale, St. Peter's, and Arichat, also have particular significance to municipalities as they have large amounts of public investment directed to them for infrastructure development.
-Water treatment plants and waste water treatment facilities are extremely valuable assets for municipalities, and so too are the water and sewer lines that connect these facilities to residents and businesses.
+Serviced centres, like Louisdale, Sampsonville, and French Cove (along with Arichat and St. Peter's in the Secondary Plan areas), also have particular significance to municipalities as they have large amounts of public investment directed to them for infrastructure development.
+Water treatment plants and wastewater treatment facilities are valuable assets for municipalities, and so too are the water and sewer lines that connect these facilities to residents and businesses.
 However, the installation and maintenance of these assets require significant initial and ongoing investments to ensure they serve the community.
-It is in the public's and municipality's best interest to promote development in serviced areas that occur in an orderly and efficient manner.
+It is in the public's and Municipality's best interest to promote development in serviced areas that occur in an orderly and efficient manner.
 These highly valuable lands should therefore be well utilized and contribute to communities that are attractive, livable, and that help municipal finances through a reasonable relationship between property tax revenue and municipal cost.